jeliasson/redwoodjs-on-kubernetes/README.md

 ### Deployments

-In these examples we are using a images from `ghcr.io` ([GitHub Container Registry](https://docs.github.com/en/packages/guides/about-github-container-registry)), defining the usual suspects (ports, match labels, replicas etc) and we are passing in relevant environment variables, such as `DATABASE_URL` to the api and such.
+In these examples we are pulling the images from [GitHub Container Registry](https://docs.github.com/en/packages/guides/about-github-container-registry) (the `ghcr.io` part), defining the usual suspects (ports, match labels, replicas etc) and we are passing in relevant environment variables, such as `DATABASE_URL` to the api and such.

 ```yaml
 apiVersion: apps/v1